Understanding the Rights and Responsibilities of Homeowners in HOAs

 What Happens If You Don’t Pay Your HOA Dues in Texas?

-If the dues continue to go unpaid, the HOA may place a lien on the property, which restricts the homeowner from refinancing or selling without first paying off the balance.
+If the dues continue to go unpaid, the HOA may place a lien on the property, restricting the homeowner from refinancing or selling without first paying off the balance.
 In some cases, this can even lead to foreclosure—an action HOAs in Texas are legally allowed to take when dues remain unpaid for too long.

 These legal steps often involve court costs, attorney fees, and other expenses that only add to the homeowner’s financial burden.
 Open communication with the board is crucial.
-Homeowners should seek payment plans or request fee waivers early to avoid these outcomes and resolve issues before they become legal battles.
+Homeowners should seek payment plans or fee waivers early to avoid these outcomes and resolve issues before they become legal battles.

 What Happens If You Ignore HOA Fees?